aiXander/CLIP_assisted_data_labeling/README.md

     - worst predicted first
     - median predicted first (start labeling where there's most uncertainty)
 4. Train a NN regressor/classifier on the current database (CLIP-embedding --> label)
 5. Predict the labels for all the unlabeled images

 	--> Go back to (3) and iterate until satisfied with the predicted labels
 6. Filter your dataset using the predicted labels

 ## Detailed walkthrough:

 ### 0. Preprocessing your data
-Best practice is to start by converting all you images to the same format eg (.jpg), using something like:
+Best practice is to start by converting all your images to the same format eg (.jpg), using something like:

 ```
 cd ../root_of_your_img_dir/